 Say we tweak the above example slightly so that the accountant allows his teenage child to do homework in the office in the evenings and on weekends.
 The space is no longer used for business exclusively, it is being used for both personal and business activities.
 Here, the accountant would have to calculate how many hours per week the space is used for business vs. personal activities and reduce his business-use-of-home expense claims accordingly.

 It’s worth noting that there are a number of other deductions self-employed individuals who work out of their home can claim as business-use-of-home expenses, including heat, electricity, insurance, maintenance and property taxes.
-And while some of these expenses are also eligible deductions, under certain circumstances, for employees who work from home, mortgage interest is not among them.
-(To find out more about when and how employees can deduct home-office expenses, check out Work-From-Home Tax Deductions for 2021.)
+And while some of these expenses are also eligible for deductions, under certain circumstances, for employees who work from home, mortgage interest is not among them.
+(To find out more about when and how employees can deduct home-office expenses, check out Work-From-Home Tax Deductions for 2022.)

 What About Mortgage Interest on a Primary Residence?